 Networking is one of those buzzwords that’s become basically meaningless.
 We all know what it means, but how do you do it?
 In my case (and what I advise all people looking for work abroad), I used a combined strategy of word-of-mouth, on-the-ground, and digital connection-building to get myself out there.
 However, the main tool I used was… You guessed it—Linkedin.

 Develop your profile

 I’m betting you have a Linkedin account, but are you using it as well as you could?
-The first thing you want to do is check that your account is complete and robust.
+The first thing you want to do when trying to find a job abroad is check that your account is complete and robust.
 Don’t just list your positions, give them some detail.
 Potential connections will be seeing this before your CV, so you want to show off a little.
 Use active words throughout to give your profile a sense of purpose and drive—things like: accelerated, reorganized, managed, learned.
 Tout your accomplishments, but also include your day-to-day tasks.
 Most HR teams have an added sensitivity when looking at international candidates—they don’t want you to move your life overseas and then be unhappy (or worse, bored) at the new job.
 Including your daily tasks will help show that you’re an all-around player who can do the daily stuff necessary to succeed.

 Spread the word

 In fact, spread the fact that you’re trying to work abroad far and wide.
 You don’t need to be obnoxious about it, but make sure people know finding a job abroad is something you want to do.
 People will come out of the woodwork with all kinds of surprising referrals.
 Even if the person you’re being referred to isn’t in your industry or seemingly relevant to your job search, that person has a whole network of contacts you can tap into too.
 Start making a list of people to reach out to or introductions to follow up on.